albertodvp/spanshot/README.md

 spanshot --logfile /path/to/your/application.log

 # Or using cabal run during development
-cabal run hs-spanshot -- --logfile /path/to/your/app.log
+cabal run spanshot -- --logfile /path/to/your/app.log
 ```

 ### Example Output